Overview

 What happens if I cut down a tree in a conservation area without giving notice to the local planning authority (LPA) or not waiting for the six-week notification period?

-If a tree is cut down, uprooted, wilfully destroyed, damaged (including cutting roots, top or lop), in a manner likely to destroy it, the LPA has the authority to fine up to £20,000 for each offence (each tree).
+If a tree is cut down, uprooted, wilfully destroyed, damaged (including cutting roots, top or lop), in a manner likely to destroy it, the LPA has the authority to issue a fine for each offence (each tree).
+It is common practice that, as well as the fine, it will be necessary to plant a replacement tree for every tree that was removed or destroyed.

-A tree preservation order (TPO) is an order made by a local planning authority (LPA) in respect of trees.
+A Tree Preservation Order (TPO) is an order made by a local planning authority (LPA) in respect of trees.
 A TPO is used to protect trees (including areas of woodland) where they provide significant local amenity benefits.
+The order makes it an offence to cut down, uproot, prune, damage or destroy the tree without permission from the LPA who made the order.

 How do I find out if there is a TPO on a land holding?